Bat Ye'or: Dhimmitude

-Ye'or is credited with popularising the neologism dhimmitude, which she discusses in detail in Islam and Dhimmitude: Where Civilizations Collide.
+Ye'or is credited with popularising the neologism dhimmitude, which she discusses in detail in her book, Islam and Dhimmitude: Where Civilizations Collide.
 Shahram Akbarzadeh and Joshua M. Roose suggest she equates it with servitude.
 Ye'or initially credited assassinated Lebanese president-elect and Phalangist militia leader Bachir Gemayel with coining the term.
 Later she said that she invented it herself and inspired him to use it through a friend.
 The term itself is derived from "dhimmi", the adjectival form of the word dhimma, which means "protection" in Arabic and refers to the historical notion of an "indefinitely renewed contract through which the Muslim community accords hospitality and protection to members of other revealed religions, on condition of their acknowledging the domination of Islam".

-Ye'or describes dhimmitude as the "specific social condition that resulted from jihad," and as the "state of fear and insecurity" of "infidels" who are required to "accept a condition of humiliation."
-She believes that "the dhimmi condition can only be understood in the context of Jihad," and studies the relationship between the theological tenets of Islam and the hardships of Christians and Jews under Islamic rule in different times and places.
+Ye'or describes dhimmitude as the "specific social condition that resulted from jihad", and as the "state of fear and insecurity" of "infidels" who are required to "accept a condition of humiliation."
+She believes that "the dhimmi condition can only be understood in the context of Jihad", and studies the relationship between the theological tenets of Islam and the hardships of Christians and Jews under Islamic rule in different times and places.
 The cause of jihad, she argues, "was fomented around the 8th century by Muslim theologians after the death of Muhammad and led to the conquest of large swathes of three continents over the course of a long history."

-Bat Ye'or acknowledges that not all Muslims subscribe to so-called "militant jihad theories of society," while arguing that the role of sharia in the 1990 Cairo Declaration on Human Rights in Islam demonstrates that what she calls a perpetual war against those who won't submit to Islam is still an "operative paradigm" in Islamic countries.
+Bat Ye'or acknowledges that not all Muslims subscribe to what she called "militant jihad theories of society", while arguing that the role of sharia in the 1990 Cairo Declaration on Human Rights in Islam demonstrates that what she calls a perpetual war against those who won't submit to Islam is still an "operative paradigm" in Islamic countries.